 June 2017 - Present.

 This exam introduces students to all the necessary techniques to successfully bake quick breads, muffins, yeast breads, cakes, cupcakes, brownies and other baked goods and provides an overview of the field of baking and pastry arts.
 Instruction introduces students to the basics of using ingredients to create baked goods for consumption both personally and professionally.
-The knowledge and skills necessary to operate a bakery are discussed.
-Other topics include: explore food safety and sanitation, pastry and bread origins, menus, recipe and measurement conversions and cost control.
+Other topics include: food safety and sanitation, pastry and bread origins, menus, recipe and measurement conversions and cost control, and knowledge and skills necessary to operate a bakery

 In the associate/certificate degree category, 3 semester hours as Introductory Baking for a culinary/hospitality certificate or associate degree program (6/17).